This is the multi-page printable view of this section. Click here to print.

 Conclusion

-The CAP Operator provides a rich set of metrics to facilitate monitoring and operational insights.
-By effectively leveraging these metrics, you can monitor and ensure the reliability and performance of your applications.
-For further details, consider exploring the Prometheus documentation and integrating these metrics into your monitoring systems.
+CAP Operator provides a rich set of metrics to facilitate monitoring and operational insights.
+By leveraging these metrics, you can monitor and ensure the reliability and performance of your applications.
+For further details, explore the Prometheus documentation and integrate these metrics into your monitoring systems.

 Securing Applications

-We strongly recommend applications to implement any necessary authentication and authorization mechanisms to safeguard exposed workloads.
-This includes implicitly exposed tenant workloads or explictly exposed service workloads.
+We strongly recommend that applications implement the necessary authentication and authorization mechanisms to safeguard exposed workloads.
+This includes implicitly exposed tenant workloads and explicitly exposed service workloads.

-When using SAP Authorization and Trust Management Service in the app, this may be done as explained in this guide.
+When using SAP Authorization and Trust Management Service in the application, this can be done as explained in this guide.

 Istio

-You may also consider using some of Istio’s security features for instance using specific workload selectors to secure exposed workloads.
+You may also consider using Istio’s security features, for instance using specific workload selectors to secure exposed workloads.

 CAPApplication resourceHere’s an example of a fully configured CAPApplication: